hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/about/_index.md

 #### Social media assistance services (IG & FB): R2000pm.

 My job is to make running your social media easier & implement my marketing strategy, not run it completely.
-The account is still yours, you just won't have to worry about it anymore as I will be maintaining your digital presence every week.
+The account is still yours, you just won't have to worry about it anymore as I will be maintaining your digital presence every day.

-Includes:

 * Free access to my content (photos & short videos).
 * Weekly posting with caption & hashtags, 5 days a week.